Why Are There No Armenians In Nagorno-Karabakh: Definition of the ethnic cleansing

 The Final Report of the Commission of Experts established pursuant to Security Council Resolution 780 defined ethnic cleansing as:

 a purposeful policy designed by one ethnic or religious group to remove by violent and terror-inspiring means the civilian population of another ethnic or religious group from certain geographic areas", [noting that in the former Yugoslavia] " 'ethnic cleansing' has been carried out by means of murder, torture, arbitrary arrest and detention, extra-judicial executions, rape and sexual assaults, confinement of civilian population in ghetto areas, forcible removal, displacement and deportation of civilian population, deliberate military attacks or threats of attacks on civilians and civilian areas, and wanton destruction of property.
 Those practices constitute crimes against humanity and can be assimilated to specific war crimes.
 Furthermore, such acts could also fall within the meaning of the Genocide Convention.

+The Freedom House report concluded that Azerbaijan's actions against the Armenians of Nagorno-Karabakh constituted ethnic cleansing as understood in the context of the former Yugoslavia conflict.

 Key points

 The report accuses Azerbaijani President Ilham Aliyev and his government of committing war crimes and crimes against humanity directed at the civilian Armenian population of Nagorno-Karabakh.
 According to the research, the Azerbaijani military's assault on Nagorno-Karabakh in September 2023 was the culmination of a years-long campaign in which civilians were subjected to violence, and perpetrators acted with complete impunity.
 The report asserts that Azerbaijan's actions constitute ethnic cleansing, with forced displacement used as a method of removal.

 The report also highlights instances of the destruction of cultural landmarks, including Armenian churches, cemeteries, and residential areas in Nagorno-Karabakh after the region came fully under Azerbaijani control.